Writing and musical reflections in progress.

 with which to navigate, through uncharted territory.
 There are 12 Signs.

-psychospiritual symbolic system.
-Offering some tools and markers that we can use to navigate
+an interface for a metaphysical / psychospiritual symbolic study.
+Presenting us with tools and markers that we can

 As we progress, we awaken the astrological body, mapping our understanding of these

-energetic signatures onto our bodies through movement.
+energetic signatures through movement.
 Beginning with Aries (The Head) down

 to Pisces (The Feet).
 The rituals provide an interface to systematically make contact with the